RODEO-project/MLR-Team.github.io/_research_axes/1_focus.md

 ## Main objective

-WP1 designs machine learning (ML) methods for instruction-based planning leveraging foundational models (FMs) and adapted to the context of multi-modal data in robotics.
+This research focus designs machine learning (ML) methods for instruction-based planning leveraging foundational models (FMs) and adapted to the context of multi-modal data in robotics.

 - Developing frugal ML solutions
 - Extending FMs to surgical robotics